MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 ---

 <!-- ====================================================================== -->
-## Performance optimizations/tools and debugging
+## Performance and debugging

-Learn how to handle performance related events for WebView2 controls.
+Learn how to handle performance-related events for WebView2 controls.
 <!-- alt pattern instead of "Learn how to".
 Teach a little about this domain: Here's what to think of by the word "perf", "optimiz", tools, and debugging perf:
 Increasing perf for your app includes xyz.
 Makes your app respond to user input actions quickly; prevents sluggish response.
 Manage memory usage, responsiveness.
 Tools help you analyze xyz & debug and test perf. -->
 These APIs help you analyze and debug performance and handle performance-related events for WebView2 controls.
 Make your app respond to user input actions quickly and prevent sluggish response.
 Manage memory usage and responsiveness.